Dallas Tooth Extractions

-If your dentist has referred you to Dr. Chilcoat for a surgical tooth extraction, you may be feeling nervous or fearful.
+If your dentist has referred you to an oral surgeon for a surgical tooth extraction, you may be feeling nervous or fearful.
 Anxiety and apprehension about having a tooth extraction is completely normal.
-Dr. Chilcoat and his Dallas dental surgery team understand your feelings and make a strong effort to help make you feel comfortable and relaxed during your visit.
+Texas Wisdom and our Dallas dental surgery team understand your feelings and make a strong effort to help make you feel comfortable and relaxed during your visit.

-Dr. Chilcoat will also discuss your options for dealing with the reality of having a missing tooth.
-He may recommend that your dentist construct a dental bridge, a partial denture or a dental implant replace the missing tooth.
+Our oral surgeons will also discuss your options for dealing with the reality of having a missing tooth.
+They may recommend that your dentist construct a dental bridge, a partial denture or a dental implant replace the missing tooth.

-On the day of your surgical tooth extraction, you will be asked to read and sign a consent form giving Dr. Chilcoat and his team permission to perform the planned procedure.
+On the day of your surgical tooth extraction, you will be asked to read and sign a consent form giving Texas Wisdom permission to perform the planned procedure.
 It is very important that you take the time to read all the information provided and to have all of your questions answered before the procedure takes place.
 The surgical procedure itself is very simple and painless for you, and recovery from the IV anesthesia is short.
 Within minutes of the completion of your extraction, you will be awake, talking and probably even walking around.
 Most patients are recovered and ready to go home shortly after the surgery is over.